Basic syntax¶

 side-effects.
 In a way, expression code blocks can be seen as a type of

-that are called immedialy after definition.
+comb lambda that is called immediately after definition.

-var a = {var d=3 ; d+1} + 100 // OK
+mut a = {mut d=3 ; d+1} + 100 // OK

-assert a == (3+1+100)
+cassert a == (3+1+100)

-assert a == {3+1+100} // same, expression evaluated as 104 and returned
+cassert a == {3+1+100} // same, expression evaluated as 104 and returned

 For most expressions, Pyrope is more restrictive than other languages because